 Take a look at the Neighbourhood Watch E-Learning package for more information on Neighbourhood Watch, the roles of a Co-ordinator, Deputy Co-ordinator and members.

 Email [email protected] or ring 101 and ask to speak to your Force Neighbourhood Watch Co-ordinator.

 Our Watch: www.ourwatch.org.uk

 The official website of the National Neighbourhood & Home Watch Network (England & Wales).

 This website holds resources and newsletters from the National Network.
-Please note that information on a local level will come from your West Yorkshire Police contact so it's important to get in touch with your Neighbourhood Watch Officer or Neighbourhood Policing Team with queries/concerns.
+Please note that information on a local level will come from your West Yorkshire Police contact so it is important to get in touch with your Force Neighbourhood Watch Co-ordinator to register your scheme at: [email protected]

 Neighbourhood Watch Week takes place every year in June.
 Please see a series of videos below, where we say thanks to all our Neighbourhood Watch co-ordinators and members who give a lot of time to make their streets and communities feel safe and be safer places.

 Is an information broadcast alert specific to an area of interest to you, such as home or work.
 You will receive updates in to what police activity there has been in your chosen areas.
 This is separate to Neighbourhood Watch and can be accessed by members and non members of the scheme by following the link below.